 Johann Sebastian Bach came from a musical family.
 He was born on March 31, 1685, the youngest in his family.
 His father was a town musician who taught him to play violin.
 However, Bach lost both his parents by age 10.
-He was then raised by his older brother, a church organist.
+He was then raised by his older brother Christof, a church organist.
 Bach had an early interest in the organ and often watched his father and brother repair and play organs.

 All the men in Bach’s family were named Johann.
 His father was Johann Ambrosius, his brother was Johann Christoph, and two of his sons were Johann Christoph Friedrich Bach and Johann Christian Bach.
 They must have gone by their middle names in person.

 Pictures of Johann Sebastian Bach show a serious, stuffy man in a white wig, as per the fashion of the time.
 Reading Bach’s biography, however, makes me think that perhaps this composer was a bit more rebellious and independent.
 He changed jobs every few years, switching between working as a church musician and a court musician.

 He once took an extended leave of absence from a job (without permission) to hear a famous organist play (he had to walk to and from the concert—several hundred miles each way).
 Another time, he was thrown in prison for taking a new job, because his previous employer didn’t want to lose him.
 He was also involved in a fist fight with his bassoon player, who failed to meet his high standards.

 In between all his job transitions, Bach also faced personal tragedies.
 He married his cousin Maria when he was 21.
 They had seven children together before Maria died while Bach was away at work.
 A year and a half later, Bach remarried, to a young soprano named Anna.
 They had another thirteen children together.
 However, more than half of Bach’s children died in infancy or childhood.